formosa/maggie/readme.md

 This modular design allows developers to add new capabilities without modifying the core system, ensuring extensibility and maintainability.

+#### 6. Graphical User Interface

+All user interaction can be done vocally, or by using the application's GUI:

+- **Implementation**: Uses the `PyQt6` Python binding of the cross-platform GUI toolkit Qt, implemented as a Python plug-in
+- **Feature List**:
+  - Status monitoring and visualization
+  - Event logging and history
+  - Command buttons for common operations
+  - Visual state indication

-#### 6. Recipe Creation Utility with Speech-to-Document Processing
+#### 7. \[EXTENSION\]: Recipe Creation Utility with Speech-to-Document Processing

-An example utility showcasing the system's capabilities:
+An example of adding functionality using the extension framework:

-- **Implementation**: Multi-stage workflow converting speech to structured documents
+- **Implementation**: Multi-stage workflow converting conversational speech to structured recipe documents
 - **Processing Pipeline**:
   1. Voice command recognition ("New recipe")
   2. Interactive name collection and confirmation